 VCUarts is committed to financially supporting its graduate students.
 Funding opportunities are provided to qualified, art history graduate students by the university, school, and department.
 Awards are based on academic merit and financial need.
 All applicants are eligible and considered for these awards upon admission and as they proceed through a program of study, with priority given to students enrolled in a MA/PhD or PhD concentration.

-Graduate Assistantships are 9-month and include tuition support (excluding fees) and an annual stipend.
+Graduate Teaching Assistantships are 9-month and include tuition support (excluding fees) and an annual stipend.
 They may be repeated/renewed in sequential years.

 Graduate School Assistantships are 12-month and include tuition support (excluding fees) and an annual stipend.
 These awards are offered to first-year PhD students.